iluwatar/java-design-patterns/mediator/README.md

 ---
-title: "Mediator Design Pattern: Simplifying Object Communication in Java"
+title: "Mediator Pattern in Java: Simplifying Object Communications in Complex Systems"
+shortTitle: Mediator
 description: "Learn how the Mediator Design Pattern reduces complexity in object communication and improves system maintainability with a centralized mediator in Java.
 Explore examples and implementation."
 category: Behavioral
 language: en